tc39/proposal-decorators/README.md

 ## Decorators

-ESnext provides decorators to let frameworks and libraries to implement part of the behavior of classes, as seen in the next version of the example:
+ESnext provides decorators to let frameworks and libraries implement part of the behavior of classes, as seen in the next version of the example:

 ```js
 @defineElement('num-counter')